Honey Wheat Bread

 The stand mixer is a great kitchen tool for making homemade bread.
 The mixing bowl of a stand mixer is the perfect size for bread-making.
 And your stand mixer can take over the work of kneading your bread dough.

-Tip from the wise quacker: This honey wheat bread recipe shouldn’t challenge your mixer, but be aware that many home stand mixers do not have motors that can knead really stiff dough.
-Be kind to your mixer and switch to the dough hook attachment (below, right) when your bread dough starts to come together.
-You may sometimes have to knead your bread dough by hand if your mixer sounds like it is struggling.
+This honey wheat and wheat germ bread recipe shouldn’t be too much challenge for your mixer, but you should be aware that many home stand mixers can’t knead really stiff dough.
+Always switch to the dough hook attachment (below, right) when your bread dough starts to come together, or knead your bread dough by hand if the motor is struggling.

 Making the sponge

-Sprinkle the top of the sponge with the flour, the instant yeast, and wheat germ (Panel #2).
+Step 2: Sprinkle the top of the honey wheat sponge with the wheat germ, flour, and a second half teaspoon of instant yeast (Panel #2).
 Cover the bowl with plastic wrap, and let it sit in a warm place in your kitchen for an hour or three.
 It will be bubbling up through the flour layer (Panel #3).

 three panels showing the sponge starter, covering flour and wheat germ, and starter bubbling through.